-information to the Commission on forms c.
-Section 15(a) Determination CPO-PQR and CTA-PR, respectively.
+In these final rules, the Commission is enacting new § 4.27, which requires CPOs and CTAs to report certain information to the Commission on forms CPO-PQR and CTA-PR, respectively.
 The forms, reporting thresholds, and filing deadlines are further detailed in section II.F of this release.